 Landauers "rivals" on the political and economic fronts have not fared well since his death.
 Political socialism either became welfare state bureaucratism or Stalinism, the worst tyranny ever known.
 Socialist parties are now either tiny sects or the other face of neo-conservatism.
 They are irrelevant as far as social change goes.
 Unions are also in decline, in no small measure due to their lack of social solidarity.
 They too, are largely irrelevant.
-Only the cooperative aspect is doing well, everexpanding, with one billion people world wide as members of formal cooperatives.
+Only the cooperative aspect is doing well, ever-expanding, with one billion people world wide as members of formal cooperatives.
 (This figure does not include the multitudes involved with informal types of mutual aid.)
-While coops have adopted many capitalistic ways, this is not the fault of mutual aid, but rather the desire which the proletariat would rule over the other classes.)
+While coops have adopted many capitalistic ways, this is not the fault of classes.)
 As we have seen, the class struggle and political action upon which Marx pinned his hopes, held no future for Landauer.
 It was a dead end.

 As for Leninism, Landauer was prophetic at a time when many of his radical contemporaries were wallowing in self-delusion.
-He saw it as "a Robespierre principle" and a new form of slavery.4 "[Bolshevism] . . . by working for a military regime . . . will be more horrible than anything the world has ever seen."5
+He saw it as "a Robespierre principle" and a new form of slavery.
+4 "[Bolshevism] . . . by working for a military regime . . . will be more horrible than anything the world has ever seen."
+5